-It rarely is, but at least with that mindset you don’t set off at a blazing pace, which will 100% catch you later in the race.
-You’ll burn through your carb stores super fast by spiking your HR and not allowing your body to ease in to the effort.
+It rarely is, but at least with that mindset, you don’t set off from the start line at a blazing pace, which will 100% catch you later in the race.
+You’ll burn through your carb stores super fast by spiking your HR and not allowing your body to ease into the effort.

 Staying calm in the crowd and avoiding surging around other runners will pay off in the long run (pun intended).

-Crowds tend to disperse between the first half mile and mile, so practice patience and you’ll find your own space soon enough.
+Crowds tend to disperse between the first half mile and mile, so practice patience and start at a comfortable pace, and you’ll find your own space soon enough.